PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ### Animal Shape
 For some detected animals, image processing can automatically detect useful "shape" characteristics.
 For example, an animal with 3 or 4 legs visible in an image is a mammal.
-The legs of a mamaml may not be visible, so this is a partial solution.
+The legs of a mammal may not be visible, so this is a partial solution.

 ### Animal Locomotion